kernie66/homebridge-random-delay-switch/README.md

 ```
 This gives you a switch which will trigger the motion sensor after a random delay between 150 to 1800 seconds.
+The switch will be turned ON and start the timer when HomeBridge restarts

 ## Why Adding Motion Sensor?